 As an adaptogen, ashwagandha can help to modulate your response to stress or a changing environment.
 With that, some people have sought out whether or not it may be beneficial for PTSD.

-One study reported that participants who took ashwagandha (500mg a day) saw a significant reduction in symptoms.
-This is thanks to its ability to prevent the impairment of memory and change oxidative stress biomarkers in the brain. ⁴
+One study reported that participants who took ashwagandha (500mg a day) had a significant reduction in symptoms.
+This is thanks to its ability to prevent memory impairment and change oxidative stress biomarkers in the brain. ⁴

 2.)
 Jimsonweed